Militants free scores of abducted Nigerian schoolgirls after month in captivity

 Muhammad Bursari said his niece Hadiza Muhammed, another of the freed girls, told him the remaining student was still in captivity because she had refused to convert to Islam.

-Nigeria’s information minister, Lai Mohammed, told Reuters 76 released girls had been registered so far, while “others went straight home to their parents, but they will come for documentation later”.
+Nigeria’s information minister, Lai Mohammed, said in a statement 101 released girls had been registered so far.

-“No ransom was paid to them to effect this release.
+“No ransom was paid to them to effect this release,” he told Reuters separately.
 The only condition they gave us is not to release (the girls) to the military but release them in the town of Dapchi without the military presence.”

-Nigeria had secured the release “through back-channel efforts and with the help of some friends of the country,” Mohammed said in a separate statement.
+Nigeria had secured the release “through back-channel efforts and with the help of some friends of the country,” Mohammed said in the statement.

 “For the release to work, the government had a clear understanding that violence and confrontation would not be the way out as it could endanger the lives of the girls, hence a non-violent approach was the preferred option,” it said.